 The problem for both Uber passengers and drivers is that Uber currently “operates no vehicles, and does not hold itself out or advertise itself as a transportation service provider.
 In fact and law, Uber does not provide transportation services of any kind and does not own, lease or charter any vehicles for the transportation of passengers.”
 This greatly complicates the issue of insurance coverage, especially when there is an accident and insurance companies may deny an Uber driver coverage because he or she is involved in “business transportation” leaving the passenger with very little to no recourse.

-If you or someone you know has been involved in a car accident involving a ridesharing service such as Uber, you need attorneys with experience in such personal injury matters.
+If you or someone you know has been involved in a car accident involving a ridesharing service such as Uber, you need car accident lawyers with experience in such personal injury matters.
 Colombo Law is highly experienced in such matters and can evaluate your potential legal claims on your behalf.